Jobijollof/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Adding Attributes to the span

-Back to honeycombs python docs, copy command for adding attributes,  added it to `home_activities.py` file.
+Back to honeycombs python docs, copy command for adding attributes,  add it to `home_activities.py` file.

 ```
 span = trace.get_current_span()